 Teen Leadership Academy

 The Teen Leadership Academy is designed to provide our youth & teen population opportunities to gain real life and work experience through civic engagement.
 Junior high & high school age young people are given an opportunity to perform community service while learning the principles of project management, work ethic, leadership, team work, and character building.

 The two programs available under the Teen Leadership Academy are Counselor in Training (CIT) and the Youth Service Corps (YSC).
-Click on the program links below to learn more about what they have to offer for our local teen volunteers.

 If you have specific questions on either CIT or YSC, please email Alvaro Zambrano or call (510) 494-4344.